 The Big Differences in Cost of Living in Miami vs. New York

-New York has traditionally been considered an expensive city, and just last year it tied with Singapore as the most expensive in the world to live in.
+So, we are here to offer you an insightful answer to that question.
+Not a fluffy one, but a data-backed analysis of the costs of living between these two massively popular cities.
+New York has traditionally been considered an expensive city, and just last year was proclaimed as the most expensive city in the US, and 7th most expensive in the world.
 On the other hand, Miami only saw its cost of living rise in recent years as the city matures and new residents and out-of-town investments are making it the hot locale it is today.
 But can we go as far as to say Miami is more expensive than New York?
 Let’s dive in.

-To take a comprehensive look at the cost of living in Miami vs. New York, we quoted directly from several sources, each with their own takes on comparing two of the most popular cities in the world and their cost differentials.
-Of course, this measure is ultimately impacted by each person’s income, and salaries and incomes are known to be quite higher in New York City than in Miami.
-Plus, New York is over 15 times the size of Miami in terms of population.
+To take a comprehensive look at the cost of living in Miami vs. New York, we quoted directly from several sources, each with their own takes on comparing two of the most favorite cities in the world and their cost differentials.
+Of course, this measure is ultimately impacted by each person’s income, state and local income taxes, and salaries and incomes are known to be quite higher in New York City than in Miami, (in part to account for higher income taxes in New York).
+Plus, New York is more than 15 times the size of Miami in terms of population.

 However, in this post, we’ll dissect every aspect of living in both cities and tell you what it means for your pocket if you’re considering a move in either direction.